 Best Ways to Talk to Teens

-Whether you’re the parent, family member, or friend of a teen, or you're a teen yourself who’s trying to get to know one of your peers better, this list of conversation starters should be a great resource.
+Whether you’re the parent, family member, or friend of a teen, or you're a teen yourself who’s trying to get to know one of your peers better, this list of conversation starters should be a great resource for interesting, open conversations.

 Conversation Topics for Teens

 - Interests and activities

 - Emotions and dreams

 - Hypothetical and existential questions

 Once we've covered all of these conversation topics, we'll turn our attention to general tips for talking to teens.